rixx/ynab-downgrade/README.md

 ## Preliminaries

 **In nYNAB:** Check if any of your category names contain a : or a `, as those are not valid characters in YNAB 4.
-Change the category names now instead of having to go through
+Change the category names now instead of having to go through.
+Also unhide all of your previously hidden categories, as the import will otherwise not work for them, and you'll have to re-categorise them manually.
+(Not a big deal because they will be easy to filter for, but annoying regardless).

 **In nYNAB:** Export your nYNAB budget by clicking on the budget name in the upper right hand corner → Export Budget.
 Download the resulting zip file (once your browser has stopped freezing if your budget is a bit older), and export the